-Bird flu is not generally found in domestic poultry or kept birds but from time to time we do get outbreaks, the disease often being introduced by wild birds.
-Bird flu could also be introduced via imported birds, meat or other infected material (fomites).
-The UK authorities are very strict in controlling the latter, however disease arriving with wild birds is hard to
+Bird flu is not generally found in domestic poultry or kept birds but from time to time we do get outbreaks, the disease arriving either in migratory wild birds.
+Bird flu could also be introduced via imported birds, meat or other infected material.
+The UK authorities are very strict in controlling the latter but disease arriving with wild birds is hard to predict and impossible to prevent.
+Because of its seriousness, from an animal health, animal welfare, potential for human epidemic and potential economic impact, bird flu is a 'notifiable disease' in the UK (like foot and mouth disease or rabies).
+It is an offence not to report a suspected case.

-The moment bird flu is confirmed in the UK, emergency control measures will be put in place by Governments in an attempt to eradicate the outbreak and prevent further spread.
-Currently, the way this is done is set out in domestic law, administered in the UK by the separate governments of England, Scotland, Wales and Northern Ireland.
+The moment bird flu is confirmed in the UK, emergency measures will be put in place by Governments in an attempt to eradicate the outbreak and prevent further spread.
+Currently, the way this is done is prescribed by EU law, administered in the UK by the separate governments of England, Scotland, Wales and Northern Ireland.
 But because disease recognises no boundaries, in practice, the UK authorities all work on disease management and eradication in a closely coordinated way.
 Incursions of bird flu into the UK have historically been uncommon but are now increasing in frequency, just as they have in other parts of the world.
 In recent years there has been at least one UK outbreak every year.
-In the winter in 2020/21 there were 26 confirmed outbreaks in kept flocks (two of these were in commercial game rearing premises).
-Bird flu was also found in 315 wild birds at 73 locations in 42 different counties.
+In the winter of 2016/17 there were 13 confirmed outbreaks in kept flocks.
+Bird flu was also found in 45 wild birds in 26 different locations.
 Experts do not expect this frequency of outbreaks to decline.

-The potential impacts of bird flu on the UK's poultry industries, international trade, on bird collections and on wildlife and shooting are far reaching.
+The potential impacts of bird flu on the UK's poultry industries, international trade, on bird collections and on wildlife and shooting are hard to exaggerate.
 It is not just the disease itself but also the essential legal measures to eradicate it that could affect these activities, so everyone involved needs to read and heed this information very carefully.